 Going back, the gambit system somehow managed to “streamline” the game that we essentially play the role of programmers who write lines for our robots.
 As menial as it sounds like, there is actually a good system to be found here now with the new skin, especially now in Zodiac Age where they paired up gambit with a revamped job system found in the new License Board.

 When defeating enemies, you gain License points or LP.
-You use these to unlock nodes on the license board, which is similar to a sphere grid.
+You use these to unlock nodes on the license board, which is similar to a sphere grid from FFX fame.
 Playing the original game I remember this to be quite cluttered and messy.
 Not in this version.

 The new License Board neatly organizes the roles that you can choose.
 Each character can pick up to 2 different jobs, which grants them access to that specific job board.
 This for me is what makes Final Fantasy XII great, because this system makes you customize and make interesting characters, sure it may not have the best build, but it feels gratifying and for some reason, it works and it could lead to some very interesting decisions for the player.
 I guess they did this to compensate the low-interaction from the gambit system.

-Since this is a JRPG expect that there will be grinding to be had (no, not that kind of grinding).
+Since this is a JRPG expect that there will be grinding to be had.
 Happy to say that even though there is still much leveling to do here, it doesn’t feel quite as repetitive and strenuous like other games.
 Because of its programmable nature, I actually found it to be quite relaxing.
 It even made me appreciate the little details of the game even more.

 Another added feature that you can use if you wish, was the inclusion of a “Fast-Forward” feature.
 This can be a real gift to some players, especially those who completed the game before.
 The left shoulder buttons allows for a more faster pace where you can toggle between normal, 2x, even 4x the intended speed.